TosbackCgusBridge-Bot/CGUs-versions/Ebay/Terms of Service.md

 The User Agreement, the User Privacy Notice, and all polices posted through our Services set forth the entire understanding and agreement between you and eBay, and supersede all prior understandings and agreements of the parties.

 The following Sections survive any termination of this User Agreement: Fees, Content, Disclaimer of Warranties.
 Limitation of Liability.
-Indemnity, and Legal Disputes.
+Release, Indemnity, Legal Disputes, and General.

 If you are a California resident, in accordance with Cal.
 Civ.
 Code §1789.3, you may report complaints to the Complaint Assistance Unit of the Division of Consumer Services of the California Department of Consumer Affairs by contacting them in writing at 400 R Street, Sacramento, CA 95814, or by telephone at (800) 952-5210.